 Long Awaited Messiah

-Throughout the long history of the Old Testament we have seen the peoples failure to keep the law and the priestly failure to faithfully discharge their duties.
-The people remain locked in a system that promises hope and points to something more but they can’t quite figure out the big picture.
-God introduces his messiah with these words in the very first verse of the New Testament.
+Throughout the long history of the Old Testament we have seen the people’s failure to keep the law, and the priestly failure to faithfully discharge their duties.
+The people remain locked in a system that promises hope and points to something more, but they couldn’t quite figure out the big picture.
+God introduces his Messiah with these words in the very first verse of the New Testament.

 This is a record of the ancestors of Jesus the Messiah, a descendant of David and of Abraham…

-Almighty God is encapsulating the life and future of the messiah in these two Old Testament figures, David and Abraham.
-Abraham’s life experiences typify the priestly role of Jesus and his followers while David pictures Christ as the coming king and ruler of all things.
-Think on this, everything represented by these two figures will have their ultimate fulfillment in Jesus the Messiah.
+Almighty God is encapsulating the life and future of the Messiah in these two Old Testament figures, David and Abraham.
+Abraham’s life experiences typify the priestly role of Jesus and his followers while David provides a picture of Christ as the coming king and ruler of all things.
+Think about this; everything represented by these two figures will have their ultimate fulfillment in Jesus the Messiah.
 This is God’s opening statement in the gospels!